-Outlines help the artist to see and gauge proportions.
-The whole purpose of the outline sketch is to construct accurate guidelines at the earliest stage of the drawing.
-The outlines are the anchor that holds the rest of the drawing together.
+Drawing outlines help the artist to see and gauge proportions.
+The whole purpose of making outline sketches is to construct accurate guidelines at the earliest stage of the drawing.
+The outline drawing is the anchor that holds the rest of the drawing together.

 If the artist decides to skip this stage, in favor of drawing more interesting detail, they invariably regret it later on.

 Typical portrait errors are eyes not aligning, the lips being too close to the nose, or being off-center.
 They are all preventable mistakes that can and should be avoided.